Use case

 Centralized visualization

 Consul collects metrics and provides a built-in UI to help visualize topology between interdependent services.
 This can be helpful when configuring new services or troubleshooting existing connections.
 Consul service mesh on Kubernetes provides a deep integration with Prometheus, including a starter experience for installing Prometheus in demo or dev environments.
 Consul can also expose metrics from the Envoy proxies onto Prometheus and Granfana to provide visualization for layer 7 application traffic.
-Deeper observability is also available with third party tools like DataDog.
+Deeper observability is also available with third-party tools like DataDog.

 Gain insight into service health and performance metrics with built-in visualization directly in the Consul UI or by exporting metrics to a third-party solution.